-A word cloud is an image of a cluster of words in different sizes, colors and orientation.
-The more often a word occurs in the source text, the larger—therefore, more important—the word appears.
-You can use them as images in your presentation, but there are technical uses as well.
-For instance, if you’re an editor or author of business text, you might create a word cloud to see which terms are overused or to make sure the focus isn’t overrun.
+Word clouds can be used as images in PowerPoint presentations.
+If you’re an editor or business writer, you might create a word cloud to see which terms are overused or to make sure the focus isn’t overrun.
 You could even use them as an SEO tool.
-In this article, I’ll show you an add-in that produces word clouds in PowerPoint, but you can copy those images anywhere you like.
+In this article, I’ll show you an add-in that produces word clouds in PowerPoint, though you can copy those images anywhere you like.

-I’m using Microsoft 365 on a Windows 10 64-bit system.
-You can work with your own file, or download the demonstration .pptx file.
+I’m using Microsoft 365 on a Windows 11 64-bit system.
+You can work with your own file or download the demonstration .pptx file.
 This article assumes you have basic PowerPoint skills, but even a beginner should be able to follow along.

-As a rule, I don’t deviate from Microsoft 365’s built-in features, but add-ins from the Microsoft Store are an exception to the rule.
-In this case, the Pro Word Cloud add-in supplies quick results for a neat effect that would take much longer to replicate with built-in features.
-I’m always an advocate for saving time.
+As a rule, I don’t deviate from Microsoft 365’s built-in features, but add-ins from the Microsoft Store are an exception to that rule.
+In this case, the Pro Word Cloud add-in supplies quick results for a neat effect that would take much longer to replicate with built-in features, and I’m always an advocate for saving time.

-In this case, Pro Word Cloud works by sending data over the internet.
-While many users won’t be concerned by that, you should know how the product works.
-This product may not be the right solution for you.
-If it is, then let’s look at a quick example.
+Pro Word Cloud works by sending data over the internet.
+While many users won’t be concerned by that, this product may not be the right solution for users who work within industries that have strict data privacy and governance standards.

 How to create a word cloud